 North Tahoe has a plethora of interesting places to eat.
-Savor spicy Korean Wagyu tacos, apple cabbage slaw, and a Peppercorn Mule at celebrity chef Michael Mina's new Bourbon Pub at Northstar California.
+Savor spicy Korean Wagyu tacos, apple cabbage slaw, and a Peppercorn Mule at celebrity chef Michael Mina's Bourbon Pub at Northstar California.
 Truckee Food Shop features Guanajuato gastronomy to go, and Cafe Zenon serves a Vietnamese French dip with pho broth.
-For dessert, order the warm zeppole doughnuts with dipping sauces at The Lodge Restaurant & Pub, or the s'mores chocolate crème brûlée with candied bacon at Lone Eagle Grille.
+For dessert, order the warm zeppole doughnuts with dipping sauces at The Lodge Restaurant & Pub, or the vanilla crème brûlée at Lone Eagle Grille.

 You like to shop.

-Get all your holiday shopping done in two cute towns.
 Historic Downtown Truckee has dozens of stores that feature jewelry and art, clothing, and decor.
-California 89 sells apparel celebrating Highway 89, while Bespoke stocks one-of-a-kind goods from independent artists.
-In the walkable Tahoe City, North Tahoe Arts sells works by local sculptors and painters.
+California 89 sells apparel celebrating Highway 89, while Atelier + Bespoke stock one-of-a-kind goods from independent artists.
+In walkable Tahoe City, North Tahoe Arts sells works by local sculptors and painters.
 Cabin Fever has vintage-inspired Tahoe and mountain wall art.
 After shopping, don't forget to stop for lunch at Old Town Tap in Truckee or Za's Lakefront in Tahoe City.